top of page

 THE THOUGHT

 Have you ever gotten curious about the thought that arises in your mind?
 Some years ago, when I noticed some unpleasant patterns were repeatedly showing up in my life, I decided to actually take a deeper look at how I was showing up.
-In other words, since our thoughts inspire our behavior, and how we interact with the world creates the results of our experiences - I knew that it was worth investigating more deeply.
+In other words, since our thoughts inspire our behavior, and how we interact with the world creates the results of our experiences, I knew that it was worth investigating more deeply.
 Especially if I wanted to change what was showing up in my life.
 It serves you/us in getting curious about your thoughts, and let me say more about this.

-Yes, it was frustrating and disappointing to realize some of the habits of thoughts, which create beliefs that inspire how a person responds and interacts with the world and others, were not so good.
+Yes, it was frustrating and disappointing to realize some of the habits of thought, which create beliefs that inspire how a person responds and interacts with the world and others, were not so good.
 These negative perceptions weren't created because of being bad, stupid, or flawed in some way.
 We all pick up things along our physical experience that, at times, may serve us, and other times, not so much.

-For example, thinking that what I had to offer wasn't good enough is a common flawed premise many unknowingly pick up because it was learned by others who either demonstrated this to us, or taught it to us by the way were spoken to, treated, or not acknowledged and validated as a child.
+For example, thinking that what I had to offer wasn't good enough is a common flawed premise many unknowingly pick up because it was learned by others who either demonstrated this to us, or taught it to us by the way we were spoken to, treated, or not acknowledged and validated as a child.

 Woman's hands on journal with cellphone to the left, and a bowl with pomegranates, and a cup of coffee to the right.